David Abrahams (mathematician): Education

 same year, he moved to Manchester on a 1-year contract.
-This was the beginning of a collaboration with GR Wickham.
+This was the beginning of a collaboration with Gerald Russell Wickham.
 First, they developed some general techniques for solving matrix Wiener–Hopf problems and this gave the solution to a basic problem of diffraction theory, namely, scattering by two parallel, semi-infinite, staggered plates.
 Motivated by the problems of austenitic steel welds, they went on to develop a theory for wave propagation in certain inhomogeneous anisotropic solids.
 They also gave asymptotic solutions for scattering by small defects in an elastic half-space making use of a certain expansion of the half-space Green's function.

 More recently Abrahams has found aspects of the Wiener-Hopf technique that impinge on finance and probability.
 This has led to developments, for example in relating Wiener-Hopf factorisation to Spitzer's identity and other important results within probability theory.

 Personal life

 In 2004, Abrahams married Penelope Lawrence Warwick with whom he has one daughter and two step sons.